-Discord today is our most reliable and practical system to allow us online role-playing sessions.
-Thanks to video calls, chats, bots and a thousand other free features, everyone can create servers tailored to their needs.
+Discord server today is our most reliable and practical system to allow us online role-playing sessions.
+Thanks to video calls, chats, bots, and a thousand other free features, everyone can create servers tailored to their needs.

 If you are here, you probably still have no idea how it works, or have heard of it only recently.
 Don’t worry: I will guide you step by step to allow you to use Discord at its best.
-This guide can also be very useful for those who want to create a meeting place for their community, or improve those you already have.
-This article you can know about How to make a discord server and all of about discord server.
+This guide can also be handy for those who want to create a meeting place for their community or improve those you already have.
+This article, you can know about how to make a discord server and all of about discord server.

-Having said that it is good to start from the basics, while for more advanced speeches use the index here:
+It is good to start from the basics, while for more advanced speeches, use the index here:

-Discord is available on fixed and mobile devices, both iOS and Android, Windows, Linux, tablets and web browsers.
-In short, there is no excuse for not using it; force have versions earlier than Windows 7 but even in that case you just need Explorer!
-How to make a discord server.
+Discord is available on fixed and mobile devices, both iOS and Android, Windows, Linux, tablets, and web browsers.
+In short, there is no excuse for not using it; force have versions earlier than Windows 7, but even in that case, you need Explorer!

 Go directly to here

-By creating the account and then going to this link you can use Discord directly from the web browser.
-If you opt for this route, remember to enable microphone (and webcam if necessary).
-You can do this from the browser settings or through a special popup that will appear during your connection to the site.
+By creating the account and then going to this link, you can use Discord directly from the web browser.
+If you opt for this route, remember to enable a microphone (and webcam, if necessary).
+You can do this from the browser settings or through a particular popup that will appear during your connection to the site.

 Always through here